SmarakNayak/PotatoSaladBot/README.md

 - **help** - View commands
 - **view** - View what PSB has on record for your user
 - **clear** - Clear what PSB has on record for your user
+- **mute** - Mute PSB for a specified amount of time for your user.
+If no time is specified, the default is 5 minutes.
+    - Example:
+        - !salad mute (Mute for 5 minutes)
+        - !salad mute 5h (Mute for 5 hours)
 - **set**
     - **(url: url string)**: Url to play when you enter a voice channel.
 If length and volume are not specified, it'll play at 20% for 30 seconds by default.
     - **(length: number | "full")**: Number of seconds.
 Enter "full" or "all" to play the whole thing.